m-yosefpor/template/CONTRIBUTING.md

 1. An struct with only one property should be avoided (use type only).
 Consider YAGNI

 1. **Do not panic:** return err and handle in higher level. panic, os.Exit,... should happen ONLY in main func.

+1. **context:**
+    - when there is an external call of anytime, pass the context from main all the way down to that funtion.
+    - If a function does not have any external call, nor need any cleanup, it does not need context

 ## Logging

 [klog](https://github.com/kubernetes/klog) is used in this repo for logging, and not any other logging tool should be used (logrus, etc).
 Also `fmt` stdout/stderr should be avoided.